 The Q-Code is a South Korea QR code that holds all your vaccination information needed for entry.
 The travel requirement was created to help shorten the time for quarantine inspection for foreign travelers entering the country.

-Announcement on Key Quarantine Management Areas and Quarantine Management Areas for the First Half of 2025 (Effective January 1, 2025) □ Individuals who have visited (stayed in or transited through) key quarantine management areas are required to submit a Q-CODE or a Health Declaration Form upon entry to the Republic of Korea. ○ Key Quarantine Management Areas (Effective January 1, 2025)
+Announcement on Key Quarantine Management Areas and Quarantine Management Areas for the First Half of 2025 (Effective April 1, 2025) □ Individuals who have visited (stayed in or transited through) key quarantine management areas are required to submit a Q-CODE or a Health Declaration Form upon entry to the Republic of Korea. ○ Key Quarantine Management Areas (Effective April 1, 2025)

 ※ For detailed information on key quarantine management areas and quarantine management areas, please refer to the attached file.
 File view